vanlalvena/VanLawVena/README.md

 ## Using VanLawVena

-I am using a GitHub repository for sending updates to the Website.
-However, I am using a free software called <a href="https://obsidian.md/">Obsidian</a> to view the contents (other than viewing it on the website at <https://law.vanlalvena.in>).
+I am using a free software called <a href="https://obsidian.md/">Obsidian</a> to view, add and making edits to the contents of the website (other than viewing it on the <a href="https://law.vanlalvena.in">Website</a> website).
+I am using <a href="https://quartz.jzhao.xyz/">Quartz</a> to deliver the contents of the <a href="https://obsidian.md/">Obsidian</a> Vault to the <a href="https://law.vanlalvena.in">Website</a> website).
+I am then using <a href="https://code.visualstudio.com/">VsCode</a> and the present GitHub Repository - <a href="https://github.com/vanlalvena/VanLawVena">VanLawVena</a> for sending updates to the Website.

 ### Obsidian